walter-a-jablonowski/Scheduler/README.md

 # Scheduler

-A flexible task scheduler that supports various time intervals from 5 minutes to monthly
+All in one task scheduler: run a single script in a scheduler that runs multiple tasks based on configurable time intervals.
+Also supports advanced features like likeliness of running.

 ## Installation